Ndemco/pastthehappypath/_posts/2026-03-09-you-cant-process-bad-engineers.md

 ---

-## Why this doesn’t work

-These processes usually appear after a visible failure.

-A poorly designed system causes an incident.
-A feature is implemented without enough thought.
-Leadership concludes that engineers need more structure to guide their thinking.

-So the organization introduces mandatory planning artifacts.

-But documents do not create good design.

-Engineers create good design.

-Weak engineers will produce weak designs whether those designs live in a document or in code.
-Strong engineers will think carefully about architecture regardless of whether a template requires it.

-A six-page document does not magically produce engineering judgment.

----

 ## Engineers design systems and processes for a living

 There is also a deeper irony in organizations that rely heavily on top-down process to control engineering behavior.